CrowdStrike/falcon-boshrelease/docs/README.md

 # CrowdStrike Falcon Bosh Release

-The CrowdStrike Falcon Bosh Release leverages [Cloud Foundry Bosh](https://bosh.io/docs/) as an Addon to facilitate the installation of the Falcon Sensor on each Virtual Machine (VM) through the Falcon APIs.
+The CrowdStrike Falcon Bosh Release leverages [Cloud Foundry Bosh](https://bosh.io/docs/) as an [Add-on](https://bosh.io/docs/runtime-config/#addons) to facilitate the installation of the Falcon Sensor on each Virtual Machine (VM) in the Tanzu cluster through the Falcon APIs.
 By default, the installer deployed via Bosh will handle the installation, registration of the sensor, and initiation of the service.
+Because the CrowdStrike Falcon Bosh Release functions as a [Bosh Add-on](https://bosh.io/docs/runtime-config/#addons), it does not require a stemcell to be used or configured either by Bosh or in the VMWare Tanzu Operations Manager Stemcell Library because a [Bosh Add-on](https://bosh.io/docs/runtime-config/#addons) runs as a co-located job in each of the already deployed VMs.
+In other words, no CrowdStrike VM is created that runs in its own Stemcell; instead, CrowdStrike is installed via your deployed applications Stemcells via an install script.

 ## Requirements